belligerentcrow/ids_unict/21_03_25/DesignPatterns/State/README.md

-// TO-DO : practice with streams by adding more songs.
+// TO-DO : class with streams methods in order to do more specific queries. es: "give me all songs under 4 minutes" or "the first three songs by this artist" or count the songs in playlists" or "create a list with this specific subset of songs which satisfy this requirement"